 PLB 420 Plant Ecology: Organisms and Populations.
-(3) S 1999

-Factors and controls on the physiological ecology and organization of plants and plant populations using empirical and theoretical approaches.
-2 hours lecture, 2 hours lab.
+(3) S 2001 Factors and controls on the physiological ecology and organization of plants and plant populations using empirical and theoretical approaches.
+2 hours lecture, 3 hours lab.
 Prerequisite: BIO 320 or PLB 322 or equivalent.

 PLB 421 Plant Ecology: Communities and Ecosystems.
-(3) S 2000

-Plant community organization, field sampling techniques and the structure and function of terrestrial ecosystems emphasizing the role of vegetation.
+(3) S Plant community organization, field sampling techniques and the structure and function of terrestrial ecosystems emphasizing the role of vegetation.
 2 hours lecture, 3 hours lab.
 Prerequisite: BIO 320 or PLB 322 or equivalent.

 PLB 422 Plant Geography.
-(3) N $\,$
+(3) N

 Plant communities of the world and their interpretation, emphasizing North American plant associations.
-Cross-listed as GPH 425.
-Prerequisite: BIO 182 or GPH 111.
+Cross-listed as GPH 422.
+Credit is allowed for only GPH 422 or PLB 422.
+Prerequisite: BIO 182 or GPH 111

 PLB 430 Statistical Analyses in Environmental Science.
-(3) S 2000
+(3) S $2000\,$

 ANOVAS, 1-way classification of factorial and partially hierarchic designs; introductory multivariate statistics.
-1 3-hour lecture at night.
 Prerequisite: MAT 210 or equivalent.